Arno0x/DNSExfiltrator/readme.md

 Alternatively, using the `h` parameter, DNSExfiltrator can perform DoH (*DNS over HTTP*) using the Google or CloudFlare DoH servers.

+By default, the data to be exfiltrated is base64URL encoded in order to fit into DNS requests.
+However some DNS resolvers might break this encoding (*fair enough since FQDN are not supposed to case sensitve anyway*) by messing up with the sensitivity of the case (*upper or lower case*) which is obviously important for the encoding/decoding process.
+To circumvent this problem you can use the `-b32` flag in order to force Base32 encoding of the data, which comes with a little size overhead.
+If you're using CloudFlare DoH, base32 encoding is automatically applied.

 DNSExfiltrator supports **basic RC4 encryption** of the exfiltrated data, using the provided password to encrypt/decrypt the data.

 DNSExfiltrator also provides some optional features to avoid detection: